1993 Eritrean independence referendum

 An independence referendum was held in Eritrea, at the time part of Ethiopia, between 23 and 25 April 1993.
-The result was 99.83% in favour, with a 98.5% turnout.
+The result was 99.83% in favour, with a turnout in excess of 93%.
 Independence from Ethiopia was declared on 27 April.

 Conduct

 The UN Observer Mission to Verify the Referendum in Eritrea (UNOVER) was established pursuant to General Assembly resolution 47/114 of 16 December 1992 and lasted until 25 April 1993.
 The goals of the mission were to verify the impartiality of the referendum, report claims of irregularities, and verify the counting, computation and announcement of the results.

 The referendum was completed under budget, and was considered free and fair.